Hedy Fry: Trudeau government

 Fry heads Canada's delegation to the Organization for Security and Cooperation in Europe's Parliamentary Assembly, and is the Special Representative for gender issues, a role she has held since 2010.

 Carney government

-On April 28, 2025, Fry won her riding for the eleventh consecutive term, receiving 55.2% of the vote, the second highest popular vote share of her career.
+On April 28, 2025, Fry won her riding for the eleventh consecutive term, receiving 55.2% of the vote, the second-highest popular vote share of her career.
+She was elected chair of the Canadian House of Commons Standing Committee on Health in the 45th Canadian Parliament in 2025.

 Family

 Fry has three adult sons and four grandchildren.
 Her eldest son, Pete Fry, was elected to Vancouver City Council in the 2018 municipal election.